Framing the Future

-The All India Museum Summit 2019 will provide American and Indian experts a platform to share ideas and best practices for museum modernization.
+The All India Museum Summit 2019 provided American and Indian experts a platform to share ideas and best practices for museum modernization.

-The All India Museum Summit 2019 in New Delhi will convene a gathering of museum professionals, including curators, administrators, conservationists and educators, from across the country.
-Over three days, from July 22 to 24, they will discuss ways to enrich the role that museums play in the lives of India’s people and means for building institutional capacities to manage collections and resources.
-Led by American and Indian experts, the summit will provide a platform to share expertise and best practices for museum modernization.
-It will result in a white paper for presentation to the Ministry of Culture, Government of India, recommending actions that will advance India’s leading museums.
+The All India Museum Summit 2019 in New Delhi convened a gathering of museum professionals, including curators, administrators, conservationists and educators, from across the country.
+Over three days in July, they discussed ways to enrich the role that museums play in the lives of Indians and means for building institutional capacities to manage collections and resources.
+Led by American and Indian experts, the summit provided a platform to share expertise and best practices for museum modernization.
+It will result in a white paper for presentation to the Ministry of Culture, Government of India, recommending actions to advance India’s leading museums.

-Organized by the American Institute of Indian Studies with financial support from U.S. Embassy in New Delhi, the summit will focus on topics like challenges and strategies for India’s new museums, reaching audiences, and preventive care and conservation.
-The summit initiative is led by Susan Bean, chair of the Center for Art and Archaeology of the American Institute of Indian Studies, which is headquartered at the University of Chicago and has offices in New Delhi and Gurugram.
+The summit was organized by the American Institute of Indian Studies, with financial support from the U.S. Embassy in New Delhi.
+It focused on topics like challenges and strategies for India’s new museums, reaching audiences, and preventive care and conservation.
+The summit initiative was led by Susan Bean, chair of the Center for Art and Archaeology of the American Institute of Indian Studies, which is headquartered at the University of Chicago and has offices in New Delhi and Gurugram.
 An associate of the Peabody Museum of Archaeology and Ethnology at Harvard University, Bean is also an independent scholar and curator specializing in the visual arts of modern South Asia.

 How did the plan for the All India Museum Summit develop?

-The aim is to bring together a critical mass of professionals who are actively engaged in running and working with museums.
-They will talk about the state of the field and aspirations for the future to cover a broad range of museum functions, and consider how to move forward productively.
-The title of the summit is “India’s Museums in the New Millennium.”
+The aim was to bring together a critical mass of professionals who are actively engaged in running and working with museums.
+They talked about the state of the field and aspirations for the future to cover a broad range of museum functions, and considered how to move forward productively.
+The title of the summit was “India’s Museums in the New Millennium.”
 India and its museums are on the move.
 So, it’s a good moment to assess and articulate wishes, hopes and dreams for the future role of museums in the lives of India’s citizens.

 Many people, myself included, treasure museums as public places.
 They offer opportunities to look at things otherwise hidden from our everyday lives, and to think about what they meant in their original time and place, how they came to be on display in a museum, and what their significance is to us here and now, and in the future.

-Each day of the summit has a theme, beginning with “Reimagining museums for the 21st century.”
-It opens with morning presentations from several people instrumental in founding new museums.
-It is such a great way to get at what a museum is about, what it will present to the public, what it hopes to achieve and what impediments are encountered that must be overcome.
-The afternoon will be focused on what it takes to support museums’ progress—funding, of course, public and private, but also philanthropic interest and engagement, international connections, and a well-trained, professional staff.
+Each day of the summit had a theme, beginning with “Reimagining museums for the 21st century.”
+It opened with morning presentations from several people instrumental in founding new museums.
+It was such a great way to get at what a museum is about, what it presents to the public, what it hopes to achieve and what impediments are encountered that must be overcome.
+The afternoon was focused on what it takes to support museums’ progress—funding, of course, public and private, but also philanthropic interest and engagement, international connections, and a well-trained, professional staff.

-Over the next two days, we will discuss how to conceptualize and realize exhibitions—the centerpieces of art and cultural history museums—to draw people in, get them looking and thinking and talking with one another.
-We will also look at ways to connect with different constituencies like old and young, well-educated and new learners, teachers and shopkeepers, etc. On the third and final day, we will focus on the responsibilities of maintaining collections of art and visual culture.
+Over the next two days, we discussed how to conceptualize and realize exhibitions—the centerpieces of art and cultural history museums—to draw people in and get them looking, thinking and talking with one another.
+We also looked at ways to connect with different constituencies like old and young, well-educated and new learners, teachers and shopkeepers, etc. We also focused on the responsibilities of maintaining collections of art and visual culture.
 This includes taking physical care of objects, using them to learn about the worlds and situations they represent and communicate that knowledge to people who view them.
-We will also focus on devising electronic means for keeping track of museum collections and sharing them with the public, including those who can only visit a museum online.
+We focused on devising electronic means for keeping track of museum collections and sharing them with the public, including those who can only visit a museum online.

-Most of all, the synergies that happen when talented people with ideas come together to think about and discuss topics of mutual concern.
-I hope that the museum summit is a beginning of a more robust nationwide dialogue among museum professionals.
+I hope the museum summit is a beginning of a more robust nationwide dialogue among museum professionals.
 This would be directed toward finding ways to use the resources of their collections in creating public forums that people can use to enrich their lives and their understandings of India’s incredible artistic and cultural achievements.

-Could you tell us about some of the Indian museums you’ve enjoyed visiting?
+Could you tell us about some of the Indian museums you have enjoyed visiting?